 - Do the prices listed on the website include taxes?

-Yes, the VAT tax is already included.
+VAT tax is NOT included.
 Some products already include shipping costs.
 Saunas do not include the shipping costs since the delivery address, type of sauna (pre-assembled or flat-packed) and size of a sauna should be known beforehand.